11 March 2015

 PRP therapy offers an alternative solution to reduce joint pain from osteoarthritis and accelerates healing of tendon injuries naturally without subjecting the patient to significant risk.

 Injuries of joints, ligaments and tendons are the most common problems treated with PRP therapy.
-Spire Cardiff Hospital offers PRP treatment for knee conditions such as osteoarthritis, Jumper’s Knee (patella tendonitis), anterior knee pain and ligament sprains.
-As well other conditions such as Tennis Elbow, Golfer’s Elbow, Plantar Fasciitis, and hip pain due to Trochanteric Bursitis.
+Spire Cardiff Hospital offers PRP treatment for knee conditions such as osteoarthritis, jumper’s knee (patella tendonitis), anterior knee pain and ligament sprains.
+It is also offered for other conditions such as tennis elbow, golfer’s elbow, plantar fasciitis, and hip pain due to trochanteric bursitis.
 The procedure is safe, relatively quick and performed in the outpatient room with minimal discomfort.

 The PRP treatment has been used for over a decade and became popular when sports stars such as Tiger Woods, Jermain Defoe and Kobe Bryant began using the treatment.

 The PRP treatment does not appear to show any significant side effects because the body’s own healing mechanism is utilised.
-This procedure is undertaken as a day procedure in our orthopaedic centre, cost per session of (PRP) excluding an initial consultation is £315.00.
+The treatment available in our orthopaedic department at a cost of£315 per session, this cost does not include your initial consultation.